 Start at your feet, while holding your brush semi-firmly against your skin & begin to swipe the brush upwards towards your heart in long, slow strokes.
 Move upwards towards your heart spending about 30 seconds on each body part, paying extra attention to areas you’ve been waxed or will be getting waxed.

 After dry brushing, it is important to add moisture back into your skin.
-I love using body oil, my favorite is this one but any unscented lotion will do as well!
+I love using body oil, my favorite is our Down Under Oil!

 How often should you dry brush?